DUB - ATL

 KAYAK’s top tips for finding a cheap flight from Dublin to Atlanta

-• Looking for a cheap flight from Dublin to Atlanta?
-25% of our users found flights on this route for £482 or less one-way and £475 or less round-trip.
+• Looking for a cheap flight from Atlanta to Dublin?
+25% of our users found flights on this route for £577 or less round-trip.

 • Flying from Dublin International Airport (DUB), you can take the line 703 bus to get you to the airport from the centre of Dublin in about 11min, and it will only cost you around €10 for the journey.
 You can also catch the line 747 shuttle to get you there in about 30min, which will cost around €7.50.